brianloveswords/hookshot/README.md

 variable to tell hookshot where the configuration file is.

 **NOTE**: `hookshot` loads and caches the configuration on startup.
-If the configuration needs to change, that currently requires a restart of `hookshot`.
-There will be a way to signal a configuration reload to hookshot in a future version.
+If the configuration needs to change, that currently requires a restart of the server.
+There will be a way to signal a configuration reload in a future version.

 ## Repository Configuration

 `hookshot` relies on a `.hookshot.conf` file in the root of a repository to know that it has tasks to run and to figure out what they are based on owner, repository and branch.
-Below you can find an example annotated `hookshot.conf`:
+Below you can find an example annotated `.hookshot.conf`:

 ```toml
 ## All paths below are relative to the project root.
 For example, if the project